Skip to content

 HOW EACH OF THE COURSES RUN

-As if that’s not enough, the add-in bonus is that, between each course, there’s a glorious 30-minute break.
+In between each course, there’s a glorious 30-minute break.
 Teens use the break to clear their head, eat, chat, do homework, study together, take a walk, go on their phones 😉 …they do what teens do.
-It creates community too since they can socialize.
+This also serves to create necessary community.
 Yay!

 NYC-based